-People who participate in experiments at the ABS Behavioural Laboratory are compensated for this participation in one of two ways: (1) with research credit as part of the credit requirements within the BSc in Business Administration programme at the Amsterdam Business School; (2) with money, which is open for all students and interested parties.
+Students who participate in experiments at the Amsterdam Business School's Behavioural Laboratory are compensated with research credit as part of the credit requirements within the BSc in Business Administration programme at the Amsterdam Business School.

 Students in the BSc Business Administration programme at the Amsterdam Business School are required to collect 10 Research Credits in the ABS Behavioural Lab before embarking upon their thesis.
 This satisfies the entry requirement for the BSc thesis.
 One Research Credit is the equivalent of one hour participation in research conducted in the ABS Lab (compensation for studies shorter than one hour will be proportionate to the amount of time scheduled for the study and announced prior to the study).

-To participate and earn Research Credits, please register for studies and timeslots in the ABS Laboratory Administration System at https://lab-abs.sona-systems.com.
+To participate and earn Research Credits, please register for studies and timeslots in the Amsterdam Business School’s Behavioural Laboratory Administration System at https://lab-abs.sona-systems.com.
 An account in the system has been automatically created for you and you should have received an email with login details.
 Please note: It is important that you use this account for the ABS Laboratory Administration System (instead of creating a new one) to ensure that research credits can be registered for you!

 Regardless of your mode of compensation, participation in ABS Lab studies always follows the same procedure.